sauravraghuvanshi/azure-docs-powershell/Az/Az.Communication/Get-AzCommunicationServiceKey.md

 ```

 ### -SubscriptionId
-Gets subscription ID which uniquely identifies the Microsoft Azure subscription.
-The subscription ID forms part of the URI for every service call.
+The ID of the target subscription.

 ```yaml
 Type: System.String[]